kubernetes/committee-security-response/email-templates.md

 Thank You,

-$PERSON on behalf of the Kubernetes Product Security Team
+$PERSON on behalf of the Kubernetes Product Security Committee

 ## Distributor List Removal